 Trichoderma is also a great additive when propagating cuttings.
 When rooting cuttings in water, the addition of Trichoderma powder can sponsor an explosion of new roots that can be much more pronounced than that seen with the use of rooting hormones.

 Trichoderma is also an ideal seed dressing.
 There is some evidence of increased germination but, more importantly, the new seedling can be protected from damping of diseases like Pythium.
 The ongoing synergistic relation between the plant and this protective fungi can then help you achieve a problem-free season.

 The understanding and utilisation of beneficial microbes is an integral component of Nutrition Farming®.
 If we are to successfully escape from the chemical treadmill, we need a full range of tools at our disposal.
 We need our minerals, microbes and humus firing in concert, and functional additives, like Trichoderma, can be star performers in achieving a more nurturing, regenerative approach.
-Next week, we will discuss mycorrhizal fungi, as another major player in this soil symphony.
+Next week, we will discuss protozoa, as another major player in this soil symphony.